 He accumulated over 12 years’ experience in experimental nuclear physics research, which included the study of nuclear reaction mechanism and nuclear structure.
 Dr. May’s accelerator experience includes a variety of tandem Van de Graaff generators and cyclotrons operating under 50 million electron volts.
 Other specialized experience includes four years of γ-ray spectroscopy, one year of trace-element analysis (x-ray, and α-particle techniques), numerical analysis, Monte Carlo techniques, digital signal processing, and cardiac blood flow research.
 In addition, he has conducted physiology research through the careful investigation of the efficacy of biofeedback in a clinical setting.

-Finally, Dr. May and his colleague Dr. Sonali Bhatt Marwaha have a contract with McFarland & Company Publishers to produce the scientific and operations (i.e., psychic spying) of all the material released by the CIA in 2000 and more recently on the Freedom of Information Act site at CIA.
-These four-volumes are approximately of 500–600 pages each.
+Finally, Dr. May and his colleague Dr. Sonali Bhatt Marwaha have published four-volumes of The Star Gate Archives.
 The Honorable William S. Cohen, former Secretary of Defense in the Clinton administration, wrote a foreword to this collection.